PetraOleum/2016-Notes/Computability and Complexity.markdown

 X = {1, 2, 3, 4, and then elements of each colour for each edge e.g. |, /, \, &mdash;}.

+####Subset sum and partition problems

+Definition: The subset sum problem is defined:

+* Input: A finite set S, a weight function w : S &rarr; &#8469;, a target integer B
+* Question: is there a subset S&prime; &sube; S, such that &Sum;{a &isin; S&prime;} w(a) = B?

+Definition: The partition problem is defined:

+* Input: A finite set S, w : S &rarr; &#8469;
+* Question: is there an S&prime; &sube; S such that &Sum; {a &isin; S&prime;} w(a) = &Sum;{a &isin; S - S&prime;} w(a).

+Before we show that they are NP-complete, we will show that they are equivalent.

+Theorem: Subset sum &equiv;<sup>p</sup><sub>m</sub> Partition

+Proof: Partition &le;<sup>p</sup><sub>m</sub> Subset sum.
+Given an instance S, w of Partition, let B equal (&Sum;{a &isin; S) w(a))/2.
+This subset sum problem is solvable if and only if the partition problem is solvable.

+Proof: Subset sum &le;<sup>p</sup><sub>m</sub> Partition:

+Given an instance S, w, B of Subset sum create an instance S&prime;, w&prime; of partition.
+S&prime; = S with two new elements, and the weights B + 1, N - B + 1, where N is the total weight of all the elements of S. These two elements cannot be placed on the same side, because they are greater than all other elements combined.
+In order to balance you need to add N - B-worth to the side with B + 1, and B-worth to the side with N - B + 1.
+This can only be done if a subset of S of size B can be created, i.e. if and only if subset sum was solvable.

+Theorem: Subset sum (and therefore Partition) is NP-complete:

+Proof: Subset sum &isin; NP.
+Nondeterministally select a subset, add up the weights, and see if they weigh the correct amount.

+Proof: Subset sum is NP-hard.
+We reduce exact cover &le;<sup>p</sup><sub>m</sub> subset sum.
+Start with an instance X, S of exact cover.
+X = {0, 1, 2, &hellip;. m - 1} (if it isn't, we translate it into that set).
+We build our instance of subset sum by taking S from exact cover and using it as the S in subset sum, we need a w &rarr; &#8469; and a B. Let n = the number of elements in S, + 1.
+If A &isin; S, we define w(A) = &Sum;{x &isin; A} n<sup>x</sup>. e.g. if A = {0, 1, 5}, in base n would be 100011.
+Our target sum B = &Sum;{x = 0 to m - 1} n<sup>x</sup>, which in base n would look like 1111111111&hellip; for n 1's.
+An exact cover would look like a exactly one 1 in each column when adding together.
+Because n is greater than the number of elements in S, adding them together will never cause you to carry a 1, so this is the only way to get the string of 1's.

+####The Knapsack problem

+Definition: The knapsack problem:

+* Input: a finite set S, a weight function w : S &rarr; &#8469;, a benefit function b : S &rarr; &#8469;, a weight limit W, a desired benefit B.
+* Question: Is there an S&prime;&sube;S such that &Sum; {a &isin; S&prime;} w(a) &le; W; &Sum;{a &isin; S&prime;} b(a) &ge; B?

+Theorem: Knapsack is NP-complete

+Proof: Knapsack &isin; NP.
+Nondeterministically choose S&prime;, check weight/benefit.

+Proof: Knapsack is NP-hard: subset sum &le;pm knapsack.
+Given an instance S, w, B of subset sum, w = w, b = w, W = B, B = B. The question now becomes can you make a subset that is at most B, and at least B.

+####The bin packing problem

+Definition: The bin packing problem:

+* Input: a finite set S, a weight function w : &rarr; &#8469;, a bin size B &isin; &#8469;, number k
+* Question: can you divide S into at most k bins, with each bin holding at most B weight?

+Theorem: bin packing is NP-complete

+Proof: bin packing &isin; NP: take your things, distribute them into k bins, see if they are all in the weight limit.

+Proof: bin packing is NP-hard: Partition &le;pm Bin-packing.
+Given an instance S, w of partition, give ourselves two bins that can contain half the total weight n of set S.

 ##Footnotes